terramate-io/terramate/docs/orchestration/index.md

 }
 ```

-That can also be defined by using a project root relative path:
+Alternatively, you can define the same using a project root relative path:

 ```hcl